Skip to content

 Hi Everyone,

-I propose that we release the following RC as the official PyIceberg $VERSION_WITHOUT_RC release.
+I propose that we release the following RC as the official PyIceberg $VERSION release.

 A summary of the high level features: